Tao-AI-group/omoponfhir-Rancher-Desktop/README.md

 host    all             all             0.0.0.0/0               md5
 ```
 Note: IP (0.0.0.0/0) is not secure.
 In a production environment, you should replace this with the specific IP address range of your Kubernetes cluster.
-#### 2.6.5 PostgreSQL Service Inside the Container or Restart the Container
+#### 2.6.5 Restart PostgreSQL Service Inside the Container or Restart the Container

 ```
 nerdctl restart omop-postgres